A6: Submit Preliminary Proposal

 Reflect on your feedback and overall design direction:

 After class on Feb 18th, you will receive your team’s online feedback.
 As part of TA Lu Sun’s research project, we will ask each student to independently fill out a short Feedback Assessment where you will read and rate feedback, and provide your opinions on the feedback processes we are exploring in this class.
 Each teammate should fill out the Feedback Assessment survey as soon as possible.
 Then get together with your team to discuss next steps.
 As a team, make some choices about what specific problem you aim to address and how.
+Consider the following questions:

 Write a preliminary team proposal: